Brief Bio

 I earned a Ph.D. from the University of Maryland, including a Graduate Certificate in Women’s Studies, and an M.S. from Ohio University after studying Journalism Studies, Communication and Media Studies, and American Studies at the University of Leipzig, Germany.

-In my research I am interested in the intersections of journalism, media, gender, and minoritized groups as well as the democratic potential of new and social media.
-I co-edited the volume Reflections on Feminist Communication and Media Scholarship: Theory, Method, Impact (2022) and have published articles in journals such as New Media & Society; the International Journal of Communication; Media, Culture & Society; Health Communication; and Journalism: Theory, Practice & Criticism.
+In my research I am interested in the intersections of journalism, media, gender, and minoritized groups as well as the democratic potential of new and social media and its limits, for instance through online harassment and abuse and other problematic phenomena.

-I am currently co-PI on the NSF ADVANCE grant “Gender Equity Advances Retention in STEM” (WSU-GEARS, 2020-2023) to address barriers to women and underrepresented minorities on Wayne State University’s campus regarding issues relating to hidden and unequal workload, work-life-family strains, and toxic work environment.
+I am also co-PI on the NSF ADVANCE grant “Gender Equity Advances Retention in STEM” (WSU-GEARS, 2020-2023) to address barriers to women and underrepresented minorities on Wayne State University’s campus regarding issues relating to hidden and unequal workload, work-life-family strains, and toxic work environment.

 Previously, I was Co-PI for a grant from the World Health Organization (2015-2016) for a systematic review of extant literature on media use in public health crisis.
 My work focused on research on the use of social media during global public health crisis, including for/with vulnerable populations.
 I also worked as Co-PI for a grant from the U.S. Agency for International Development (2016-2017) to synthesis studies on the civic and political participation for women in developing countries.